AkiraKaneshiro/GeneralAssembly_DataScience/Data_Explorers/README.md

 Data Explorer 9

-This was an assignments on A/B testing.
+This was an assignment on A/B testing.